arul-intcygen/ekstensi-tab-kustom/README.md

 Why not upload it to chrome web store?
 1. still blum layak (hasil vibecode)
-2. still miskin to pay to pay the developer fee.
+2. still miskin to pay the developer fee.

 ## Lisensi